Bonnie Rich: Career

 In 1994, Rich started her career as an Associate Attorney.
 In 1999, Rich became an Assistant General Counsel for Primerica Financial Services, until 2003.
 In 2008, Rich became the Assistant Director and Supervising Attorney of the Philip C. Cook Low Income Taxpayer Clinic at Georgia State University College of Law.

 In 2014, Rich became an Attorney at Law at Bonnie Rich Law in Georgia.

 Political career

 On November 6, 2018, Rich won the election and became a Republican member of Georgia House of Representatives for District 97.
 Rich defeated Aisha Yaqoob with 55.86% of the votes.
 On November 3, 2020, as an incumbent, Rich won the election and continued serving District 97.
 Rich defeated Mary Blackmon Campbell with 52.17% of the votes.

-In 2021, while chair of the Georgia House redistricting committee, Rich helped secure passage of a new redistricting map that was heavily gerrymandered in favor of Republicans.
+In 2021, while chair of the Georgia House redistricting committee, Rich helped secure passage of a new redistricting map criticized for being gerrymandered in favor of Republicans.
 This same map that she oversaw development of placed her in the same district with conservative State Representative David Clark, who defeated her in the 2022 Republican Primary.